-You can build elaborate filters based on combinations of independent variables, behaviors, physiological data, and time criteria, such as behaviors being active, or select subjects by independent variable.
-The independent variables are for labeling and filtering: for example treatment, subject ID, observer, and any other important circumstances.
+You can build elaborate filters based on combinations of independent variables, behaviors, physiological data, and time criteria.
+Examples of independent variables are treatment, subject ID, observer, and any other important circumstances.
 All data in the project is available for analysis at all times.

 - Extract only the relevant bits for each research question

-- Filter out the relevant data with the powerful and intuitive graphical data selection tool
+- Filter out relevant data with the powerful graphical data selection tool

 - Select events based on their duration

-- Analyze large groups of observations at once, saving a tremendous amount of time
+- Analyze large groups of observations at once, saving a lot of time

 - Copy data profiles.
 For example, easily copy-paste the same selection boxes for male subjects as you had already designed for female subjects